ADGEfficiency/dsr-rl/README.md

-# DSR reinforcement learning course
+# Data Science Retreat Reinforcement Learning Course
 Reinforcement learning course at Data Science Retreat

 Purpose of this repo is to hold course materials for the reinforcement learning